richfremgen/Deep-Learning-Anomaly-Detection/Code/README.md

-# README for ECE-685 Final Project:
+# README for Deep Learning Final Project:

 ## 1 - Contents of this folder: